platinumazure/eslint-plugin-qunit/docs/rules/no-assert-logical-expression.md

-# Forbid binary logical expressions in assert arguments (no-assert-logical-expression)
+# Disallow binary logical expressions in assert arguments (no-assert-logical-expression)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.